Our team comprises of highly experienced community activists who are passionate about education, women's rights and

 Rafaat was shortlisted and a runner up for A Lifetime Achievement Award 2012 from the DSC Social Change Awards http://www.socialchangeawards.org.uk/ceremony.html

 Sajda Mughal is a multi-award winning community and women’s rights activist.
 Her previous experience has entailed her working for Management Consultancies and Investment Banks.

 Sajda develops and delivers programmes locally, nationally and internationally, focusing on issues such as women’s’ rights, education, integration, citizenship and community cohesion.
 Sajda is currently leading an innovative, multi-award winning project- ‘Against Forced Marriages’, which she developed in response to the community-level need to prevent cases, support victims and raise awareness.
 It is being delivered across communities and at various schools and colleges in London and the UK, targeting thousands of women and girls.
 Sajda also published a report on forced marriages entitled “Consent Matters – Towards Effective Prevention of Forced Marriages within the Pakistani Community in the UK” which was launched by JAN Trust in the House of Lords in 2012.
 The report addresses the issue of forced marriage in the UK, with a particular focus on the issue within the Pakistani community.
 It challenges the criminalisation of forced marriages and suggests alternative strategies for eradicating the practice within communities in the UK.
 Sajda has also published a report on online radicalisation - “Internet Extremism: Working towards a Community Solution”, which highlights and explores the issue of online radicalisation in the UK and discusses community based solutions to tackle this issue.

-Sajda’s role and her extensive work at JAN Trust has been covered by various media outlets including: The Independent, Al Jazeera, The Evening Standard, The Daily Mirror, The International Herald Tribune and The Spectator.
+Sajda’s role and her extensive work at JAN Trust has been covered by various media outlets including: The Independent, Daily Telegraph, Al Jazeera, The Evening Standard, The Daily Mirror, The International Herald Tribune and The Spectator.
 She has also appeared on TV and radio shows including the BBC, Channel 4, ITV, LBC radio, Radio 4 and the BBC Asian Network commenting on her 7/7 experience as well as her work on female empowerment and counter terrorism.
 Her work has also been noted and commended by various key dignitaries including the Deputy Prime Minister Rt Hon Nick Clegg MP.